-KUI Design is a shop with a super quaint wooden house milieu along the River Aura, well worth a visit in itself, from where you can buy the exclusive, Turku-themed Tälpual ja Toispual boxers.
+KUI Design's super quaint boutique is truly worth a visit, and where else could you find the exclusive, Turku-themed Tälpual ja Toispual boxers?
 When, years ago, the then recently graduated designers, started to wonder about their chosen their field and finding employment, they asked themselves the question: KUI (how).

 Most of KUI Design’s textile products, from backpacks to jumbo cushions, are still stitched together by hand on the opposite side of the river.
 Here, the enthusiasm for new creations and happy atmosphere is transferred to the customers.